123456789_123456789_123456789_123456789_123456789_

 Object Relational Mapping

-Object Relational Mapping, commonly referred to as its abbreviation ORM, is a technique that connects the rich objects of an application to tables in a relational database management system.
-Using ORM, the properties and relationships of the objects in an application can be easily stored and retrieved from a database without writing SQL statements directly and with less overall database access code.
+Object Relational Mapping, commonly referred to as ORM, is a technique that connects the rich objects of a programming language to tables in a relational database management system (RDBMS).
+In the case of a Rails application, these are Ruby objects.
+Using an ORM, the attributes of Ruby objects, as well as the relationship between objects, can be easily stored and retrieved from a database without writing SQL statements directly.
+Overall, ORMs minimize the amount of database access code you have to write.

 NOTE: Basic knowledge of relational database management systems (RDBMS) and structured query language (SQL) is helpful in order to fully understand Active Record.
-Please refer to this tutorial (or this one) or study them by other means if you would like to learn more.
+Please refer to this SQL tutorial (or this RDBMS tutorial) or study them by other means if you would like to learn more.

 Active Record as an ORM Framework